Yosemite National Park in Winter

 Winter is also a perfect time to enjoy popular museums like the Mariposa Museum and History Center, Ansel Adams Gallery, Indian Culture Museum and the Yosemite Museum.

-Yosemite National Park in winter offers sleigh rides, snowboarding, downhill skiing, and cross-country skiing.
+Mariposa County in winter offers sleigh rides, snowboarding, downhill skiing, and cross-country skiing.
 The surrounding gateway towns offer cozy winter lodging, holiday events and family-friendly activities that are sure to create incredible memories for years to come.
 Yosemite winter activities bring visitors from all over the world to see Yosemite Valley and Mariposa County in an entirely new way.

 There a few ways to get to Yosemite National Park this winter.
 If you plan to drive to Yosemite in winter, take CA Hwy 140 through Mariposa.
 It is the lowest-elevation route, least likely to be affected by snow and ice, and of course, beautiful.
 If you decide to drive to Yosemite National Park, you’re required to carry chains (in your car) everywhere in Yosemite in the winter.